-FERC on Friday gave an environmental nod to Northern Natural Gas pipeline's proposed expansion and extension of its transportation system in Minnesota and Iowa.
+FERC has given an environmental nod to Northern Natural Gas pipeline’s proposed expansion and extension of its transportation system in Minnesota and Iowa.

 “Approval of the proposed project, with appropriate mitigating measures, would not constitute a major federal action significantly affecting the quality of the human environment,” FERC staff said in the environmental assessment of the Northern Natural project.